SimonFlash/TriviaQuest/README.md

 Note: The config is JSON based, and as such follows JSON formatting.
 Attempting to use certain characters in the question or answer, such as the doublequote ("), could cause issues with TriviaQuest.
 Instead, use the backslash (\) to escape characters.

+## Trivia Packs

+TriviaQuest is special in that it allows for the use of trivia packs, or groups of questions, in the config.
+These packs can be enabled/disabled with ease by adding/removing the pack name from `enabled_packs=`.

+A list of downloadable trivia packs is planned to be implemented here, however there aren't any packs available to download :(.
+If you'd like to submit a trivia pack, please send me an email at `mcsimonflash@gmail.com`.

 ## Upcoming Features
-This section contains a list of planned upcoming features for a future version of CmdCalendar.
-If you would like to suggest a feature, visit the CmdCalendar Sponge thread (above) or send me an e-mail (also above).
-Asking for features will be added in order of importance and simplicity, and pushing for a new release will not help your cause.
+This section contains a list of planned upcoming features for a future version of TriviaQuest.
+If you would like to suggest a feature, visit the TriviaQuest Sponge thread (above) or send me an e-mail (also above).
+Features will be added in order of importance and simplicity, and pushing for a new release will not help your cause.
 These releases are only planned; there is no guarantee what version they will be implemented in.

 + User created questions
 + Player scoreboard tracking